guangyitan/face-mask-detector/README.md

 # face-mask-detector

-Real time face mask detector project built using python and trnsfer learning to train the mask detection model.
+Real time face mask detector project built using python and transfer learning to train the mask detection model.